opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `SUBSEQ`

-**SUBSEQ [sequence, start, &OPTIONAL, end]**
+**Return subsequnce of a sequence.**

+**(SUBSEQ  sequence start &OPTIONAL end)**

-Return subsequnce of a sequence. subseq creates a sequence that is a copy of the subsequence of sequence bounded by start and end.
+subseq creates a sequence that is a copy of the subsequence of sequence bounded by start and end.
 Start specifies an offset into the original sequence and marks the beginning position of the subsequence. end marks the position following the last element of the subsequence. subseq always allocates a new sequence for a result; it never shares storage with an old sequence.
 The result subsequence is of the same kind as sequence.

 **builtin function** defined at  **class io.opsit.explang.Funcs$SUBSEQ**

 ### `TAKE`

-**TAKE [n, &PIPE, seq]**
+**Return  first n elements of a sequence.**

+**(TAKE  n seq)**

-Return  first n elements of a sequence. take creates new sequence with first n elements of seq.
+take creates new sequence with first n elements of seq.
 If n is bigger than length of the sequence all the elementsare returned.
 The result subsequence is of the same kind as sequence.

 **builtin function** defined at  **class io.opsit.explang.Funcs$TAKE**